GNU C Library (glibc) Compatibility

 glibc

 The GNU C Library (glibc) is using symbol versioning to provide backward compatibility for binaries compiled with older glibc.
-We use .symver
+We use .symver and patchelf to compile our binaries with newer glibc while keeping compatibility with older ones.

 The required glibc versions are listed below:

-:GLIBC_2.11 GLIBC_2.2.5 GLIBC_2.3 GLIBC_2.3.4 GLIBC_2.4 GLIBC_2.7
+linux64:GLIBC_2.11 GLIBC_2.2.5 GLIBC_2.3 GLIBC_2.3.4 GLIBC_2.4 GLIBC_2.71

 2